IvanVakhatov/FourInRow_Game/README.md

-# FourInRow_Game
+# "Four in a row" game
-Clone of the game "four in a row"(Pirates of the Sea edition)
+Clone of the game "four in a row" (Pirates of the Sea edition)